Two Bombs, One Satellite

-Two Bombs, One Satellite (两弹一星 (liǎng dàn, yī xīng)) was a nuclear weapon, intercontinental ballistic missile (ICBM), and artificial satellite development program by the People's Republic of China.
-China detonated its first fission and first thermonuclear weapons in 1964 and 1967 respectively, combined a nuclear weapon with a surface-to-surface missile in 1966, and successfully launched its first satellite in 1970.
+Two Bombs, One Satellite (两弹一星 (liǎng dàn, yī xīng)) is a retronym for the early nuclear weapon, ballistic missile, and artificial satellite development of the People's Republic of China, coined by the Chinese government in 1999.

+China's nuclear weapons program detonated its first fission and first thermonuclear weapons in 1964 and 1967 respectively, and combined a nuclear weapon with a surface-to-surface missile in 1966.
+China's space program successfully launched its first satellite in 1970.

 History

 Proposal

 Nie Rongzhen (left) with Chinese officials in Moscow (1957).

 In the 1940s and 1950s, a group of notable scientists including Qian Weichang, Qian Xuesen, Deng Jiaxian, Peng Huanwu and Qian Sanqiang returned to mainland China.

 United States President Dwight D. Eisenhower's threats during the First Taiwan Strait Crisis to use nuclear weapons against military targets in Fujian province prompted Mao to begin China's nuclear program.
 In January 1955, Mao Zedong expressed the intention of developing atomic bombs during a meeting of the Secretariat of the Chinese Communist Party.

 In 1956, hundreds of experts were called by Zhou Enlai, Chen Yi, Li Fuchun and Nie Rongzhen to make plans for China's scientific development, eventually creating an outline of development for the period from 1956 to 1967 (1956-1967年科学技术发展远景规划纲要).

-In 1958, Mao formally announced the development of nuclear bombs, missiles and satellite.
+In 1958, Mao formally announced the plan to develop nuclear bombs, missiles and satellites.